xyr11/xtrike-bot/README.md

 ## Credits
 Huge thank you to [Worn Off Keys's discord.js playlist](https://www.youtube.com/playlist?list=PLaxxQQak6D_f4Z5DtQo0b1McgjLVHmE8Q), to [the *An Idiot's Guide* guide](https://anidiots.guide/), and finally to [Discord.js Guide](https://discordjs.guide/), especially with the new and spicy v13 stuff.
 A huge thank also to [Replit](https://replit.com) for the bot hosting.

+[^1]: Supported sites: Facebook, Twitter, Tiktok.
+DISCLAIMER: The bot only temporarily saves the videos generated from this feature so that it can be send on Discord.
+You are entirely responsible for any and all content generated from these links.